-Students, parents, educators, and community leaders know there’s an urgent public education funding crisis facing Massachusetts.That’s why we’ve proposed legislation to Fund Our Future and are demanding action from our lawmakers for fair and equitable public education for every student in the Commonwealth from Pre-K through College.
+Students, parents educators, and community leaders know there’s an urgent public education funding crisis facing Massachusetts.That’s why we are calling on our lawmakers to increase funding for our state’s public colleges and universities.

 The Student Opportunity Act would change the funding formula to more accurately reflect the true cost of public education, with most of the new funding going to districts with the greatest needs.

 Higher Ed Funding